Clontarf

 An assessment of population growth drivers in Clontarf reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Clontarf's population, as of February 2026, is approximately 8,901, indicating an increase of 486 people since the 2021 Census, which reported a population of 8,415.
-This change is inferred from the estimated resident population of 8,869 in June 2024 and an additional 41 validated new addresses since the Census date.
-The population density stands at 1,410 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 57.2% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, Clontarf's population is around 8,901 as of Feb 2026.
+This reflects an increase of 486 people (5.8%) since the 2021 Census, which reported a population of 8,415 people.
+The change is inferred from the estimated resident population of 8,869 from the ABS as of June 2024 and an additional 41 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,410 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 57.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population